This project is protected

 Leadership

-My role went beyond screens.
-I defined the interaction architecture, set the design principles, and made the case to stakeholders that slowing down the AI was the right call.
+Two-person design collaboration.
+I owned the interaction architecture, established the design principles, and made the strategic case to stakeholders that slowing down the AI was the right call.

 6.0